Purpose

 Checking cleaning and disinfection

 It is not only important to clean and disinfect properly, but also to check for this.
 The most effective is the use of checklists in combination with testing for the presence of organic material.
 This testing can be done using rodac plates, dipslides, swabs and a rinse method.
-However, ATP measurements are increasingly being used to determine the effectiveness of the .
+However, ATP measurements are increasingly being used to determine the effectiveness of the cleaning .

 Swabs Rodac ATP